mariopineda/pde-console-4-mad-libs/README.md

 That <noun>
 In our <noun>.
 ```
-Keep in mind that:
-* 60% - your poem needs to be at least 10 lines in length using proper coding conventions
-* 70% - you need to use all three tags (```noun```, ```verb```, ```adjective```) - but not repeate the same tag in a given line
-* 80% - mad lib has to have multiple instances of all three tags being used in a single line
-* 90% - program has to work perfectly + the mad lib needs to make sense syntactically (albeit it might be nonsensical), i.e. plural vs. singular, tense (past vs. present), etc.

 The ```MadLibs/data``` already contains dictionaries of nouns, verbs and adjectives.
 Using these is optional and you are allowed to use other dictionaries if you want to (they would have to be added to the repository).
 Each dictionary has to have at least 100 words in it.
 Feel free to create and use other types of dictionaries, e.g. exclamations, adverbs, names, animals, etc.